marcinooo/robot-framework-state-machine/README.rst

     Create State Machine  name=blink-machine

-You can create as many as you want.
-Each engine should have a unique name.
+You can create as many as you want state machines.
+Each state machine should have a unique name.

-Register in the machine the keyword that should be executed in the given state (*Turn On Light*) and during its update (*On Update Turn On Light*):
+Register keywords that should be executed in the given state (*Turn On Light*) and during its update (*On Update Turn On Light*):

 .. code:: robotframework